 A lot of Baby Boomers are caring for elderly family members which is an extremely demanding responsibility.
 There’s a lot that goes into it, and of course every family’s situation is unique.
 But one of the problems a lot of people with aging parents and family members encounter is that they can easily get lost or wander off.

 Advanced modern GPS has led to a very specific solution to this problem.
-The GPS SmartSole uses a connected shoe insole to track the wearer, so you’ll always know – to a very precise degree – where an elderly family member is located.
+The GPS SmartSole used an insole to track the wearer, so you’ll always know – to a very precise degree – where an elderly family member is located.

 Learning how to use this type of device can give Boomers a tremendous amount of security in being able to pinpoint the exact locations of elderly family members.
 For that matter, for Boomers, it can be helpful in keeping tabs on the grandkids as well!

 Going with something simpler, an iPad or other brand of tablet, is a very fun piece of technology for most anyone.